Isolaee/quant/README.md

 - Requires understanding of container security and best practices

 Overall, this stack provides a robust, scalable, and maintainable foundation for cloud-native applications, with trade-offs primarily around complexity and AWS lock-in.

+## Environment Variables

+This project may require the following environment variables for deployment or local development:

+- `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`: AWS credentials for deployment (set via `aws configure` or environment variables)
+- `AWS_DEFAULT_REGION`: AWS region for resource deployment (e.g., `eu-north-1`)

+Ensure these are set in your shell or CI/CD environment as appropriate.

+## Known Issues or Limitations

+- The project is tightly coupled to AWS services and may not be easily portable to other cloud providers.
+- Node.js version compatibility is required (v18.14.0 or newer).
+- Advanced API Gateway or ECS configurations may require further customization.

 ### Use of AI-tools
 During the completion of this assignment, I utilized GitHub Copilot as an assistive tool for coding, information retrieval, and README formatting.
 All solutions and decisions presented are my own and remain my sole responsibility.